Group Therapy

 Small group therapy sessions typically include between 3-6 individuals and larger groups of 6 or more individuals.
 There may even be groups led by more than one licensed professional.
 Above all, it is essential for residents to feel comfortable enough to share and be willing to open up.

+Residents are likely to be encouraged to attend group therapy sessions on a regular basis, depending on their individual treatment plan.
 While there is never a requirement to share during group sessions, many find that they get the greatest benefit when they are open to sharing and contributing, as well as listening.

 11 Key Principles to Group Therapy